 Are you looking for a way to help right now?
 With events and gatherings cancelled, wouldn’t it be great to join together in generosity?
 A Giving Group on Charitable Impact can help.
 Even if you don’t feel that you have a lot to give charitably, you can inspire a movement through small donations.

 Giving Groups are resources that donors, like you, can use to advance charitable projects for causes.
 The stand-alone, customizable fundraising pages offer a way to gather people together to raise money for a cause that inspires them.

 There are already some very heartening stories about how individuals, companies, and organizations are using these resources to activate generosity.
 A great example is the Social Diversity for Children Foundation (SDC), which started the COVID-19 Relief Fund when they saw an opportunity to redirect their work.

 The current situation with COVID-19 has created the need for rapid shifts among many charities.
 With social distancing in place, some organizations can no longer continue normal operations.

 Typically, the SDC hosts art and music programs throughout the Metro Vancouver region, teaching young generations about inclusivity and compassion.
 But the organization has been forced to move programs online or put some aside for the time being.

-According to SDC President David James Wang, those who grew with SDC were looking for a way to give back during a time of great need.
+The organization was looking for a way to give back during a time of great need.
 At the same time, a local senior home reached out, requesting suppliers who could provide (personal protective equipment (PPE) to help protect frontline health and care workers.
-Wang saw an opportunity to contribute to the fight against COVID-19.
+SDC President David James Wang saw an opportunity to contribute to the fight against COVID-19.